tc39/notes/meetings/2020-06/june-4.md

 DE: I agree with that prioritization.

-LBR: As SYG said, it applies for any discussion if anything already have a regular meeting then it is not needed to go in incubator calls since they can’t really benefit from the incubation more than smaller proposals. __Note: I made this horrible choice of calling "smaller proposals".
+LEO: As SYG said, it applies for any discussion if anything already have a regular meeting then it is not needed to go in incubator calls since they can’t really benefit from the incubation more than smaller proposals. __Note: I made this horrible choice of calling "smaller proposals".
 I don't mean smaller, but any proposals without frequent meetings that need to solve specific challenges before stage advancement.__

 ### Conclusion / Resolution